Scenario 22B

 This section started as a purely narrative space with a second simulation anomaly, but playtesters did not understand its meaning just like in the hall.

-After removing the anomaly, I redesigned the area entirely into an encounter where the Combine were already present inside the space and set up a defensive position with a turret.
+After removing the anomaly, I redesigned the area entirely into an encounter where the Combine were already present inside the space and set up a defensive position with a turret the player has to get to.

-This shifted the player role from defending to pushing forward.
+This shifted the player's role from defending to pushing forward.

 After reworking the sewer encounter, I realized I could carry the turret forward into the next section.